 => Backup and restore roles, as well as, capabilities.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-The name of the author is Jordi Canals, Kevin Behrens.
-The publisher name is WordPress Plugin Repository.
-More than 305,907 users are downloaded this already.
+The author name is PublishPress.
+It is published by WordPress Plugin Repository.
 It was first get released on July 30, 2012.
-On April 17, 2018, it was last get upgraded.
+On September 13, 2022, it was last get upgraded.

 In case you're seeking the ability to change the roles and capabilities quickly, then the User Role Editor is worth a try.
 The plugin helps in managing several user roles and capabilities of a WordPress website.
 Most importantly, it enables site owners to change the user capabilities in just a few clicks.

 => Add or remove roles/capabilities.

 => Restrict users from viewing the content of any particular user role.